-Is it Safe to Visit Hawaii During the Volcanic Activity?
+Is it Safe to Visit Hawaii after the Eruption?

+With the 2018 eruption of Kilauea, many people have questions about how the volcano will affect their visit to the Big Island and if it’s safe to visit Hawaii during and after this volcanic activity.
+It is safe, and there are just a few safety considerations for visiting the recently active region.
 Kilauea, one of the world’s most active and largest shield volcanoes, is an ever-present reminder of the incredible forces of nature that are constantly at work on the Big Island of Hawaii.
 This beautiful and dynamic island is always full of surprises and adventure for those who visit.
-With the recent increase in volcanic activity from Kilauea, many people have questions about how the volcano will affect their visit to the Big Island and if it’s safe to visit Hawaii during this volcanic activity.

-Understanding What Part of the Big Island is Affected
+Understanding What Part of the Big Island was Affected

 Kilauea Has Been Continuously Erupting Since 1983

 Another thing to keep in mind is that Kilauea has been erupting regularly for a very long time and the recent activity has actually been continuous since 1983, with periodic times of increased activity.
 The 2018 Kilauea Eruption event lasted from late April until late August 2018 and was a spectacular eruption with a huge release of lava.
 Click here to see the USGS document with the full timeline of the 2018 Event.